rom-py/rompy/docs/source/formatting.rst

      - Description
    * - ``ROMPY_ASCII_ONLY``
      - ``False``
-     - When set to ``True``, use only ASCII characters for boxes and formatting
+     - When set to ``True``, use only ASCII characters for boxes and formatting (also adjusts default box width)
    * - ``ROMPY_SIMPLE_LOGS``
      - ``False``
      - When set to ``True``, simplify log format (no timestamps or module names)